thowell/IterativeLQR.jl/README.md

-# ConstrainedDDP.jl
+# IterativeLQR.jl
-A Julia package for constrained differential dynamic programming
+A Julia package for constrained iterative LQR